 Barely There Eyeliner

-Beautifully applied, this shiny metallic eyeliner can turn any regular makeup look into something spectacular.
-The key is adding a delicate, thin line on top of black eyeliner so that it stands out.
+Beautifully applied, this blue eyeliner catches the light perfectly can turn any regular makeup look into something spectacular.
+Try adding a precise line along your crease, with black liner where you'd put a regular wing, for a dimensional look that truly stands out.

 The Brighter, the Better

-Lining underneath the top eyelashes to create a very tight line just defines the eyes enough and is a very natural approach to wearing eyeliner daily.
+Lining underneath the top eyelashes to create a very tight line defines the eyes just enough and is a natural approach to wearing eyeliner daily.
 If you can, wear a waterproof formula to ensure nothing runs or smudges throughout the day.

 Inner and Outer